 Quick spicy coconut noodles in a bowl on a grey marble background with chopsticks in the bowl.

+That’s exactly what these lovely spicy coconut noodles are.
 The recipe uses a shortcut flavor paste made from cupboard staples that does all the heavy lifting flavor-wise.
 It’s as simple as:

 1. Mixing the paste